 When designing a Pivot Table, Spiro Reports offers a wide range of options to customize it and improve the overall appearance in different ways.
-In this section we will discuss about various options provided by Spiro Reports to customize a Pivot Table that you create.
+In this section, we will discuss various options provided by Spiro Reports to customize a Pivot Table that you create.

 To customize the appearance of the Pivot, follow the steps given below:

 - Open the Pivot Table you would like to customize.